 Two dogs living behind 7-Eleven were trapped with three puppies.

-This was a difficult trap and neuter exercise as the dogs ran to the front of 7-Eleven very near a busy road.
-Our small outreach team of three people were successful in catching all of them.
+This was a difficult trap and neuter exercise as the dogs ran near a busy road with the possibility of them being hit by a vehicle.
+Our small outreach team of three people were successful in catching all of them without incident.

 Mummy dog and her friend were immediately neutered and later brought in to our Healing Centre with her pups.